Clash in Paris: Storylines

 In June, Seth Rollins began feuding with LA Knight, with both competing in the Money in the Bank ladder match at the eponymous event, where Rollins won the briefcase after Rollins's stablemates Bron Breakker and Bronson Reed interfered.
 Knight and Rollins continued feuding, leading to a match at Saturday Night's Main Event XL, where Knight won after Rollins seemingly injured his knee.
 After that, Breakker competed in a number one contender's gauntlet match for a World Heavyweight Championship match at SummerSlam.
 During the match, Breakker eliminated all competitors, including Knight and Jey Uso, who also had his own problems with Rollins's group since after WrestleMania 41, and also wanted to win back the World Heavyweight Championship he had lost back on June.
 However, Breakker was eliminated by Rollins's rival CM Punk, who earned the title match.
 On Night 1 of SummerSlam, Uso teamed with his cousin Roman Reigns to defeat Breakker and Reed in a tag team match, while later that night in the main event, Punk won the World Heavyweight Championship, only for Rollins to appear and reveal he had feigned his knee injury and subsequently cashed-in his Money in the Bank briefcase on Punk to win the championship.
 On the following episode of Raw, Rollins's group name was revealed as The Vision, and later that evening, Knight faced Rollins for the championship with Breakker and Reed banned from ringside, but it ended in a disqualification win for Rollins after Punk attacked him.
 The Vision subsequently got the upper hand on Punk and Knight.
 The following episode, Punk and Knight defeated Breakker and Reed by disqualification after Rollins attacked Punk.
 Uso then appeared to help Knight and Punk, brawling with The Vision.
 Raw General Manager Adam Pearce then announced that Rollins would defend the championship against Punk, Knight, and Uso in a fatal four-way match at Clash in Paris.

 On the May 26 episode of Raw, after Rusev defeated Akira Tozawa, Rusev continued to attack Tozawa, with Sheamus making the save.
 Three weeks later, both Rusev and Sheamus competed in a King of the Ring tournament fatal-four way qualifying match, but neither won.
 They subsequently faced each other on the June 30 episode, where Rusev won, with a rematch taking place on the July 21 episode, where Sheamus won.
 A third match between both men took place on the August 4 episode, which ended in a double countout.
 On the August 18 episode, after several confrontations, Raw General Manager Adam Pearce announced that Sheamus and Rusev would face each other in a Good Ol' Fashioned Donnybrook match at Clash in Paris.

+Roman Reigns (pictured) faced Bronson Reed in the opening contest.